-All completed risk assessments are reviewed and signed off by the Headteacher/Principal/CEO once the LA advises that the risk assessment is robust.
+All completed risk assessments are reviewed and signed off by the trip leaders and the Headteacher/Principal once the LA advises that the risk assessment is robust.

 Staff participating in educational visits and learning outside the classroom must be aware of their duty of care and should only be given responsibilities in keeping with the OEAP National Guidance which sets out a clear standard to which Group Leaders must work.